(after) George Grosz Art

 For over a century, Jensen’s eponymous firm has produced some of the finest objects in Scandinavian modern design, including silver tableware, serving pieces, home decor, jewelry and more, frequently partnering with leading artisans to expand its offerings and respond to shifting tastes.

-Find antique Georg Jensen jewelry on 1stDibs. - What did George Nelson make?1 Answer1stDibs ExpertApril 5, 2022George Nelson was a furniture designer central to the mid-century modern design movement.
+Find exquisite Georg Jensen jewelry on 1stDibs. - What did George Nelson make?1 Answer1stDibs ExpertApril 5, 2022George Nelson was a furniture designer central to the mid-century modern design movement.
 His best-known creations are the marshmallow sofa, coconut chair, ball clock and bubble lamp series.
 His style included sleek, thin-edge lines on a variety of furniture still available today.
 Shop a range of George Nelson furniture designs on 1stDibs.

 - 1stDibs ExpertMarch 22, 2022George Nakashima is perhaps best known for developing the butterfly joint.
 This construction method involves connecting pieces with a third piece of wood shaped like a butterfly.
 The joint forms a strong, sturdy connection and stabilizes pieces to fight the effects of wood expansion.
 On 1stDibs, shop a range of George Nakashima furniture.